 Symptoms of Metabolic Syndrome

 How do you know if you have metabolic syndrome?
-While the definitions for metabolic syndrome change from medical group to medical group, most groups agree on the following definition for the syndrome:
+While the definitions for metabolic syndrome seems to change daily, most experts agree on the following definition for the syndrome:

-- Insulin resistance: Insulin resistance is where the cells of your body are resistant to insulin.
+- Insulin resistance: Insulin resistance is where the cells of your body are resistant to the hormone insulin.
 Diabetes is a condition where the cells are very resistant to insulin, but there are all sorts of grades of insulin resistance before diabetes.
 Usually people start out somewhat insulin resistant and then it gets worse as times progresses.
-Insulin resistance can be measured by a fasting glucose more than 100 mg/dL (or you are taking blood sugar medications).
+Insulin resistance is measured by having a fasting glucose more than 100 mg/dL (or you are taking blood sugar medications).
 Read more about insulin resistance here: Insulin Resistance

 - Dyslipidemia: Dyslipidemia is a state where your blood fats are either too high or too low.
 You are familiar with many of these blood fats such as cholesterol and triglycerides.
 Dyslipidemia in metabolic syndrome usually is defined as having high triglycerides (over 150 mg/dL) and a low HDL cholesterol (less than 40 mg/dL for men and less than 50 mg/dL for women).